 The important parameters for the bulk input capacitor(s) are the voltage rating and the RMS current rating.
 For reliable operation, select bulk input capacitors with voltage and current ratings above the maximum input voltage and largest RMS current required by the circuit.
 The capacitor voltage rating should be at least 1.25x greater than the maximum input voltage and 1.5x is a conservative guideline.
 The AC RMS Input current varies with the load.
-The total RMS current supplied by the input capacitance is:
+The total RMS current supplied by the input capacitance is as shown in Equations 16 and 17:

-$$I{RMS} = \sqrt{I{RMS1}^2 + I{RMS2}^2}$$ (EQ.16)
+$$I{RMS} = \sqrt{I{RMS1}^2 + I{RMS2}^2}$$ (EQ.
+16)